spring-io/dataflow.spring.io/content/documentation/pages/4-batch-developer-guides/2-batch/2-spring-batch.md

 ### Initializr

-We use [Spring Initializr](https://start.spring.io/) to create our application.
-To do so:
+Follow these steps to create the app:

 1. Visit the [Spring Initializr site](https://start.spring.io/).
-1. Select the latest release of Spring Boot.
+1. Select the latest `2.7.x` release of Spring Boot.
 1. Create a new Maven project with a Group name of `io.spring` and an Artifact name of `billrun`.
 1. In the **Dependencies** text box, type `task` to select the Cloud Task dependency.
-1. In the **Dependencies** text box, type `jdbc` and then select the JDBC dependency.
+1. In the **Dependencies** text box, type `jdbc` and then select the JDBC API dependency.
 1. In the **Dependencies** text box, type `h2` and then select the H2 dependency.
    We use H2 for unit testing.
 1. In the **Dependencies** text box, type `mysql` and then select the MySQL dependency (or your favorite database).